w3f/polkadot-wiki/docs/learn/learn-availability.md

 The idea of Fishermen is that they are full nodes of parachains, like collators, but perform a different role in relation to the Polkadot network.
 Instead of packaging the state transitions and producing the next parachain blocks as collators do, fishermen will watch this process and ensure no invalid state transitions are included.

-**Fishermen are not available on Kusama or Polkadot and are not planned for formal implementation, depsite previous proposals in the [AnV protocol](https://w3f-research.readthedocs.io/en/latest/polkadot/Availability_and_Validity.html).**
+**Fishermen are not available on Kusama or Polkadot and are not planned for formal implementation, despite previous proposals in the [AnV protocol](https://w3f-research.readthedocs.io/en/latest/polkadot/Availability_and_Validity.html).**

 To address the motivation behind the Fishermen design consideration, the current secondary backing checkers perform a similar role in relation to the Polkadot network.
 From a security standpoint, security is based on having at least one honest validator either among parachain validators or secondary checker.